Clinical Movement

 💎 Board Pearl

-• Cortical myoclonus is the most common type overall — action-sensitive + stimulus-sensitive + multifocal = cortical origin
+• Cortical myoclonus is the most common subtype of pathologic myoclonus — action-sensitive + stimulus-sensitive + multifocal = cortical origin

 • Boards love the physiologic classification — knowing the generator site determines the EEG/EMG findings and treatment approach